 • Patience and Reassurance: Let your child know that bedwetting is common and will eventually resolve.
 Consistent support and understanding can help reduce the child's anxiety and shame.

 • Avoid Punishment: Focus on positive reinforcement instead.
 Punishing a child for bedwetting can increase anxiety and exacerbate the problem.
-Punishment can create negative associations and hinder progress.

 Best Methods to Cure Bedwetting: What Actually Helps?